• Skip to main content

 labeled Christmas charcuterie board items

-Here's my step-by-step method to build a Christmas holiday board.
-You're welcome to form items into holiday shapes such as a wreath or Christmas tree if you're feeling creative.
+Here's my step-by-step method to build a simple Christmas charcuterie board.
+If you're feeling creative, you can form items into holiday shapes, such as a wreath or Christmas tree.

-You can use any flat surface as a board for charcuterie.
-A simple wood cutting board, marble slab, plate, baking sheet, or even a pizza pan will work.
-You can cover any flat surface with parchment paper and call it a board.
+Step 1.
+Pick the board - Use any flat surface as a charcuterie board base.
+A simple wood cutting board, marble slab, plate, baking sheet, or pizza pan will work.
+You can cover practically any flat surface with parchment paper.

-I always start charcuterie platters with cheese because it tends to be the highest volume item on the board.
-So, it's easier to work smaller items around cheese, rather than the other way around.
-Simply cut or slice cheeses into the desired shapes and add to the board.
-Use bowls for fresh mozzarella or burrata variety cheeses.
+Step 2.
+Cheeses first - I always start charcuterie platters with cheese because it tends to be the highest volume item on the board.
+So, it's easier to work smaller items around cheese than the other way around.
+Cut or slice cheeses into the desired shapes and add to the board.
+Use bowls for fresh mozzarella or burrata.

 Christmas charcuterie board with 3 cheeses

-Any classic charcuterie board calls for scrumptious, salty cured meats, so my tradition is the salami rose and ribbon-folded prosciutto.
+Step 3.
+Cured meats and bowls - Any classic charcuterie board calls for scrumptious, salty cured meats, so my tradition is the salami rose and ribbon-folded prosciutto.
 They're compact and present so nicely.
-I recommend keeping some on hand as back stock to replenish the board as needed.
+I recommend keeping some on hand as backstock to replenish the board.

-Since this is a Christmas charcuterie board, sugared cranberries are in order – and they are addictive!
+Since this is a Christmas charcuterie board, sugared cranberries are in order and addictive!
 I'll add the fresh fruit component later, but since these are in a bowl, it's good to claim the space sooner.

 Christmas charcuterie board with 3 cheeses, salami rose, folded proscuitto, and sugared cranberries

-I recommend a mix of bread and crackers for charcuterie boards for texture and variety.
+Step 4.
+Crackers, bread, and spread - I recommend a mix of bread and crackers for charcuterie boards for texture and variety.
 Crackers and bagel chips are great because they fit nicely on a compact board.
-French Bread and crostini are classic board items, and this delicious cranberry walnut bread will easily get devoured.
+French Bread, crostini, and homemade focaccia are classic board items, and this delicious cranberry walnut bread will be devoured in no time.

-I used fig jam for these Christmas board photos and it pairs well with everything.
-But, oh my goodness, pomegranate cranberry relish takes salami and cheese to a whole new level of delicious!
+I used fig jam for these Christmas board photos, which pairs well with everything.
+But, my goodness, pomegranate cranberry relish takes salami and cheese to a new level of deliciousness!

 Christmas charcuterie board with cheeses, salami rose, folded proscuitto, sugared cranberries, crackers, and bagel chips